huggingface/hub-docs/docs/hub/spaces-dev-mode.md

   If you're using the Streamlit or Gradio SDK, or if your application is Pyhton-based, note that requirements are not installed automatically.
   You will need to manually run `pip install` from VS Code or SSH.
 </div>

+### SSH connection and VS Code

+The Dev Mode allows you to connect to your Space's docker container using SSH.

+Instructions to connect are listed in the Dev Mode controls modal.

+You will need to add your machine's SSH public key to [your user account](https://huggingface.co/settings/keys) to be able to connect to the Space using SSH.
+Check out the [Git over SSH](./security-git-ssh#add-a-ssh-key-to-your-account) documentation for more detailed instructions.

+You can also use a local install of VS Code to connect to the Space container.
+To do so, you will need to install the [SSH Remote](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension.

 ### Persisting changes